jleibowitz-lacpw/presentations/web/github-pages.md

 # Importance of Open Source

-As a public sector entity, making your work open and libre with a copyleft license is a core requirement and a good practice.
+Making your work open and libre with a copyleft license is a core requirement for this homework assignment and it's good practice.
 It promotes:

 *   **Transparency**
 *   **Collaboration**
 *   **Accessibility**
 *   **Innovation**

----